DHRI-Curriculum/intro-python-workshop/lessons.md

 Note that there's a little space after the question mark and before the closing quotation mark, which is to improve readability.

 We can answer with `like a rollercoaster of emotions`.
-Then, when we type in our varialbe `feelings` and press enter, we'll get our input printed back at us.
+Then, when we type in our variable `feelings` and press enter, we'll get our input printed back at us.

 ```pycon
 >>> feelings = input('How are you feeling today? ')